 Amounts vary; renewable for three years.

-Awards are based on a combination of two or more criteria such as academic merit, professional promise, leadership potential, financial need, or other criteria:
+Awards are based on a combination of two or more factors such as academic merit, professional promise, leadership potential, commitment to a particular field, financial need, or other criteria:

 - Berkeley Law Dean’s Fellowship

 - Larry L. Hillblom Fellowship

 - Leonard & Catherine Unger Scholarship

 - Robert G Adams Scholarship